District K-12 Educational Programming

 Youth Conservation Leadership Institute - Youth Conservation Leadership Institute (YCLI) is an intensive, individually-planned program for high school students interested in advanced environmental conservation and stewardship, offering opportunities to build leadership skills and connect with local mentors on a locally-relevant project.
 Students interested in submitting a YCLI proposal should contact the District education specialist, Karen Fetty for more information.

-Poster Contest - The annual Conservation Poster Contest provides kindergarten through twelfth grade students an opportunity to convey their thoughts about soil, water and related natural resource issues through art.
-The 2020 Poster Contest has closed.
-The 2021 theme, poster submission deadlines, additional resources, and applications will be available in early 2021.
-Poster paper is available at the District office.
+Poster Contest - The annual Conservation Poster Contest provides kindergarten through twelfth grade students an opportunity to convey their thoughts about soil, water, and related natural resource issues through art.
+The 2021 theme is "Healthy Forests, Healthy Communities."
+Poster paper is available at no coast at the District office.
 For more information, contact District education specialist, Karen Fetty.